OPEN 7 AM - 10 PM 7 DAYS.

 To answer this question firstly, it is very important to understand that termite’s living conditions are generally dark, humid, wet and with no airflow.

-A lot of houses I conduct termite inspections on have bad sub floor ventilation.
-Instead of putting air-conditioning ducting in the sub floor put it in the roof.
-Do not store any thing in the sub-floor.
-Replace all terracotta air vents with alleta bronze mesh air vents.
+2) A lot of houses I conduct termite inspections on have bad sub floor ventilation.
+Instead of putting air-conditioning ducting in the sub floor put it in the roof and if you have to tie it up to the floor joists.
+Do not store anything in the sub-floor.
+Replace all terracotta air vents with alleta bronze mesh air vents or a ducted extraction fan.
 They increase airflow by one hundred percent.
-All insects do not like airflow.
+All termites do not like airflow.

 Make sure you get a termite inspection at least once a year.
 This will hopefully catch the termites early which will reduce the amount of damage they cause.
 Any time of year is appropriate for a termite inspection especially if you have not had one for a while.